kel151/mio_v1/README.md

 #### Heroku Deployment
 In order for Heroku to work properly, the local deployment steps are required.
 You will also need to have installed  `gunicorn`, `dj-database-url` and `psycopg`.
-All of those are already in the project requirements.txt, but for future project they are essentials for Heroku to function properly.
+These are already in the project's requirements.txt file, but for future projects they are essentials for Heroku to function properly.

 1. Create a `requirements.txt ` file, which will contains the list of dependencies, using the following command in the terminal:
 ```